 When the school has an Ofsted inspection the Inspectors take a particular interest in the progress of pupils with SEND.
-The school's most recent OFSTED inspection can be found on our website.
+The school's most recent OFSTED inspection from January 2020 can be found on our website.

 c) What is the school's approach to teaching pupils with SEND?